Becoming an Approved Cog Creator

 Cogs that are more than just a simple API access request.

-Cogs that properly use Red utilities, including Config, checks, and any other utility functions.
+Cogs that properly use Red utilities, for example Config, or any other utility functions.

 Cogs that use event listeners (bot.wait_for or cog-wide listeners) or custom tasks that are efficient and handle exceptions appropriately.